agsdot/gaMapQuery/README.md

 A location finder for General Assembly sites.
-Project in April for GA.
+Week 4 Project in April for GA.